mdavoodi/www/source/blog/2015-04-21-atlas-mindset.html.markdown

 * Packer and Terraform enable service and infrastructure configuration to be represented as code and shared with teams for collaboration.
 * Consul enables dynamic service discovery and the removal of easily stale values from service configurations.

-Atlas’s workflow for turning code into a running application is shown below.
+Atlas's workflow for turning code into a running application is shown below.
 The workflow builds on HashiCorp's open source tools as the foundation for responsible infrastructure management.

 ![Atlas Mindset](/images/blog/atlas-mindset/atlas-workflow.png)